Vl-Wouter/watch-it-movie-watch-list/docs/description.md

 ## Tech Stack

 * No CSS framework (maybe SASS if I get to it)
+* Local Storage to save user favourites and watch status

 ## What will be your process?